 Flatwoods Salamander Headstarting Project

-Following the arrival of rainy cold fronts in October and November, FWRI biologists begin diligently searching known breeding ponds for flatwoods salamander eggs.
-Flatwoods salamanders lay their eggs in small clusters beneath lush carpets of fire-maintained wetland plant communities, and it’s these areas that biologists focus their searches.
-Once eggs are located, they are removed from the wild and brought into a laboratory setting where their temperature, moisture, and development can be closely monitored.
-After 2-3 weeks of embryonic development, the eggs are hatched into water-filled “cattle tank” mesocosms.
-Aquatic mesocosms create a controlled environment for the gilled aquatic larvae that mimics their natural wetland habitats.
+Following the arrival of rainy cold fronts in October and November, we began diligently searching known breeding ponds for flatwoods salamander eggs.
+Flatwoods salamanders lay their eggs in small clusters beneath lush carpets of fire-maintained wetland plant communities, and it’s these areas that we would focus our searches.
+Once eggs were located, they were removed from the wild and brought into a laboratory setting where their temperature, moisture, and development could be closely monitored.
+After 2-3 weeks of embryonic development, the eggs were hatched into water-filled “cattle tank” mesocosms.
+Aquatic mesocosms create a controlled environment for the gilled aquatic larvae which mimics their natural wetland habitats.
 Key differences are that mesocosms provide stable water levels, constant food (i.e. aquatic crustaceans), and a predator-free environment.
 After 4-5 months, the larvae undergo metamorphosis and transform into air-breathing juvenile salamanders.
-Within 48 hours of transformation, the young salamanders are marked, measured, and released back to the site where they were originally collected as eggs.
-A subset of breeding ponds are monitored to determine how many headstarted salamanders return as adults to breed.
+Within 48 hours of transformation, the young salamanders were marked, measured, and released back to the site where they were originally collected as eggs.
+A subset of breeding ponds were monitored to determine how many headstarted salamanders returned as adults to breed.